MOSEK/TaskViewer/README.md

 Simply point you browser to `taskview.html` and load a `.task` file.

+Tested with Firefox and Google Chrome.

 How it works
 ------------

 Everything in the viewer runs completely in the browser, and no parts of the Task file handled externally.
-This means that you can actually just save the `.html` file and use it locally.
+This means that you can actually just clone the project and open `taskview.html` in a browser.

 It *also* means that if you load a large Task file you will probably kill your browser.